Promises Behavioral Health

 COMPLAINTS OR INFORMATION REQUESTS

 If you believe that we have violated your privacy rights you may file a complaint with the Privacy Officer listed below.
-You may also file a complaint with the U.S. Department of Health and Human Services Office of Civil Rights (“Office for Civil Rights”).
+You may also file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights (“Office for Civil Rights”).
 Complaints to the Office for Civil Rights may be filed in writing by mail, fax, e-mail, or via the OCR Complaint Portal (https://ocrportal.hhs.gov/ocr/smartscreen/main.jsf).
 To file a complaint in writing, open up and fill out the “Health Information Privacy Complaint Form Package” (http://www.hhs.gov/hipaa/filing-a-complaint/complaint-process/index.html) and mail it to the address below, or email it to OCRComplaint@hhs.gov.

 Centralized Case Management Operations